juancastillo0/leto/leto_shelf/README.md

 # Quickstart

-This provides a simple introduction to Leto, you can explore more in the following sections of this readme or looking at the tests and examples for each package.
+This provides a simple introduction to Leto, you can explore more in the following sections of this README or by looking at the tests, documentation and examples for each package.
 A fullstack Dart example with Flutter client and Leto/Shelf server can be found in https://github.com/juancastillo0/leto_graphql/chat_example

 ### Install